At a glance: Collect the Android OAID to attribute installs from third-party Android app stores.

 Opting out of OAID collection

 Once the OAID integration is complete, the SDK attempts to collect OAID automatically.
-If you want to prevent the collection of OAID for certain users, tell the developer to use either the setCollectOAID(false) API or the setDisableAdvertisingIdentifiers(true) API.
+If you want to prevent the collection of OAID for certain users, tell the developer to use of the following:

 Setting OAID manually